 “I didn’t attend elementary school.”

-Kelly sniffled and searched the recesses of her psyche.
+Kelly sniffled, searching the recesses of her psyche.
 Silently, a tear slid down her cheek.

 “I’m spending time with Alex.”

-“You knew Alex as far as you can remember?”
+“You knew Alex as far back as you can remember?”

 “Yes, I was with him then.”